Otter Creek Wind Farm is a wind power project located in the northwestern area of the Municipality of Chatham-Kent, near the town of Wallaceburg.

 Public Meeting Panels

-As requested by some of the community members on the Public Meeting held on August 25th 2015, information panels are available.
+As requested by some community members, information panels from the Public Meeting held on August 25th 2015, are available.

 August 5th, 2015

 Notice of public community meeting